Woodsense: From Peru to You

 How to select the best stock

 First of all, look for boards of even color (sapwood is little problem).
 Huayruro and orange agate are of fairly uniform color, so no trouble there.
 Dalmation, limoncillo, and tigre caspi, though, have pronounced figure and varying grain patterns, so plan your project joinery (as with a jewelry-box project) so that the wood grain has an eye-appealing flow.
 There’s also the possibility of combining the figure of one of the latter woods with the even grain of one of the former for a dramatic accent.
 If you have a project plan, bring a copy of the cutting diagram, cut list, any exploded view with you when you buy for the best end result.
-To find out how these woods perform in the shop see the Performance Profiles on page 72.
+To find out how these woods perform in the shop see the Performance Profiles below.

 FROM THE RAINFOREST TO THE SAWMILL